If you need assistance above and beyond what you can find below – fill out our “needs help” form.

 - Benefits.com Explanation of the various government benefits and which ones you may be eligible to receive.

-- Clarifi A GREAT resource that lists all sorts of agencies that offer various types of assistance to local families.
+- Clarifi A GREAT resource that lists all sorts of agencies that offer various types of assistance to local families who are veterans.
 There are links for assistance related to housing, shelters, clothing, legal assistance, etc.

 - The Children’s Dental Clinic serves TESD students (as well as other districts) who qualify for free dental care.
 The service is offered in an office located in T/E Middle School.
 If you have a student in the TESD who needs dental assistance, please check this out.
 See your child’s guidance counselor.